System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

-Companies want to be assured that the could platform on which their infrastructure will be deployed is secure and will remain secure.
+Businesses or organizations want to be assured that the cloud platform on which their infrastructure will be deployed is secure and will remain secure.
 Moreover, CSCs need to trust the CSPs with confidentiality, integrity, availability, and auditing in the cloud.
-Therefore, a security assurance methodology is required to get firm evidence that the security requirements of the companies are described and enforced effectively \cite{bousquet2015enforcing}.
-There is a need for a method for both CSCs and CSPs to evaluate and compare the security assurance of offers either qualitatively or quantitatively.
-It will be helpful for CSCs to select the relevant cloud service and CSPs to improve their service toward get better trust and to meet the customer’s security requirements \cite{modic2016novel, modic2016novel}.
-On the other hand, security assurance of the multi-cloud applications, which consume and orchestrate services from multiple independent CSPs, is a challenging and unsolved issue \cite{rios2017dynamic}.
+Therefore, a security assurance methodology is required in order to obtain firm evidence that the security requirements of the companies are well defined and enforced \cite{bousquet2015enforcing}.
+There is a need for a method for both CSCs and CSPs to evaluate and compare the security assurance of offered services either qualitatively or quantitatively.
+It will enable CSCs to choose appropriate cloud services and CSPs to improve their service to gain better trust and meet customer security needs \cite{modic2016novel}.